Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 ## Conventions ## {#conventions}
 ## Conventions ## {#conventions}
 ### Background
-DASH-IF provides and documents guidelines for implementers to refer to interoperability descriptions.
-In doing so, the DASH-IF agreed to use key words in order to support readers of the DASH-IF documents to understand better how to interpret the language.
-The usage of key words in this document is provided below.
+DASH-IF guidelines and documents use a set of specific keywords to precisely express the requirements for features to achieve conformance to documents and interoperability with other compliant implementations.
+The implementer must carefully follow and apply the keyword definitions when implementing the features.
+These keywords are outlined and defined in the following two sections.
 ### Key Words
 The key word usage is aligned with the definitions in [[!rfc2119]], namely:
 * SHALL:   This word means that the definition is an absolute requirement of the specification.